-- 1. The lessee Company hereby confirms that the said equipment is subject to the hypothecation/ charges created by the Lessor Company in favour of the Bank under the Agreement for Hypothecation dated..... - 2.
-The Lessee Company hereby undertakes the Bank not to deal with the said equipment which will prejudice the interest of Bank and not to assign or transfer the benefit of the said Agreement of Lease dated..... - 3.
+- 1. The lessee Company hereby confirms that the said equipment is subject to the hypothecation/ charges created by the Lessor Company in favour of the Bank under the Agreement for Hypothecation dated...... - 3.
 The Lessee Company hereby undertakes the Bank that the Lessee Company shall not have any claim on the moneys to be realised under the insurance policies to be taken out in respect of the said equipment. - 4.
 That the Lessor Company hereby irrevocably and unconditionally authorises the Lessee Company to pay all the rent/hire charges payable by the Lessee Company to the Lessor Company in terms of which the Lessee Company hereby confirms and acknowledges. - 5.
-The Lessee Company hereby irrevocably and unconditionally agrees, confirms and declares that irrespective of any disputes between the Lessor Company and the Lessee Company as regards terms, conditions and covenants contained in the Agreement for Lease dated....., the Lessee Company shall directly pay to the Bank rent/hire charges and interest thereon payable by the Lessee Company to the Lessor Company in terms of the Agreement for Lease dated..... - 6.
-The Lessor Company and the Lessee Company hereby jointly declare and confirm that the Bank through its officers, agent and nominees will be entitled to inspect the said equipment which will be in the possession of the Lessee Company in terms of the Agreement of Lease dated...... and to take possession thereof if the Bank so thinks fit. - 7.
+The Lessee Company hereby irrevocably and unconditionally agrees, confirms and declares that irrespective of any disputes between the Lessor Company and the Lessee Company as regards terms, conditions and covenants contained in the Agreement for Lease dated....., the Lessee Company shall directly pay to the Bank rent/hire charges and interest thereon payable by the Lessee Company to the Lessor Company in terms of the Agreement for Lease dated...... - 7.
 That the Lessor Company and the Lessee Company hereby also jointly agree and confirm that it would not amend, alter and/or modify any of the terms, conditions and covenants contained in the said Agreement for Lease dated...... without the prior permission of the Bank in writing. - 8.
 The Lessee Company hereby also confirms and declares that if the Lessee Company fails to pay the rent/ hire charge to the Bank in terms of these presents, the Bank will be at liberty to take possession of the said equipment if the bank so desires to protect the interest of the Bank.